a8cteam51/query-loop-load-more/readme.txt

 This WordPress plugin adds a load more option to the Query Loop Pagination block in Gutenberg, allowing users to load more posts without refreshing the page.
 It replaces the traditional `Previous` `Next` and numbered pagination, with a customizable, `Load More` button.

+== Installation ==

+1. Upload the plugin files to the `/wp-content/plugins/query-loop-load-more` directory, or install the plugin through the WordPress plugins screen directly.
+2. Activate the plugin through the 'Plugins' screen in WordPress.

 == Instructions ==